Skip to content

 Log the final TraceML summary to MLflow

-TraceML can also return a structured final summary for MLflow logging:
+TraceML can also return a compact tracker summary for MLflow logging:

 import mlflow